-We agree with Kallis et al. (2012:178) that the revolutionary strand within the degrowth movement may play an important strategic role, too:
+As regards the prospects for such political interventions, we agree with Kallis et al. (2012:178) that radicalism may play an important strategic role, too:

 What about labour and women rights, the 40 hours' workweek, social security or free healthcare?
 Weren't these unthinkable reforms at the time that compromised the profits of powerful vested interests? [...]
 In many cases such radical agendas have come through electoral and social pressure [...] it takes radical agendas to take power in order to bring about reformist policies.